 30 July 1690

-Ordered that notice be given to the magistrates of Kent County [West Jersey] that Council has thought fit (upon an ill character of John Richardson, Jr.) to make void the license he had to keep an ordinary and that are desired to take care it be suppressed accordingly (Minutes, p.
+Ordered that notice be given to the magistrates of Kent County [now in Delaware] that Council has thought fit (upon an ill character of John Richardson, Jr.) to make void the license he had to keep an ordinary and that are desired to take care it be suppressed accordingly (Minutes, p.
 342)

 Now let’s get back to John Richardson’s sister, Judith Roe.